Moon landing attempt by US company appears doomed after ‘critical’ fuel leak

 A propulsion system problem “threatens the ability of the spacecraft to soft land on the moon,” the company said.
 The lander is equipped with engines and thrusters for maneuvering, not only during the cruise to the moon but for lunar descent.

-Late Monday, Astrobotic released a photo taken from a lander-mounted camera.
-The company said it showed a “disturbance” in a section of thermal insulation, and that aligns with what is known so far of the problem.
+Astrobotic released a photo from a lander-mounted camera, which the company said showed a “disturbance” in a section of thermal insulation.
+That aligns with what is known so far of the problem, the company said.

 Astrobotic was aiming to be the first private business to successfully land on the moon, something only four countries have accomplished.
 A second lander from a Houston company is due to launch next month.
 NASA gave the two companies millions to build and fly their own lunar landers.